TLS

 - all releases

 The OQS-OpenSSL-1.0.2 series provided post-quantum algorithms in TLS 1.2.
 It is deprecated and no longer maintained.
-The archived releases are listed below (click on “OQS-OpenSSL 1.0.2 releases” below to see details).

-OQS-OpenSSL 1.0.2 releases
+Click here to see archived OQS-OpenSSL 1.0.2 releases

 - OQS-OpenSSL 1.0.2 snapshot 2019-10 aligned with liboqs 0.2.0 (October 8, 2019)